swang-jisoo/SMCAI_DL-tutorial/README.md

+# Image Classification project

-# A small project to build Neural Network models for image classification before starting a main project
+A small project to build Neural Network models for image classification before starting a main project

 Dataset used
 - CIFAR10